 Session Types Available for the MSS Annual Meeting

 We welcome all submissions with a sociological focus.
-In particular, we encourage submissions that address this year’s theme.
+In particular, we encourage submissions that address this year’s theme of "Care and the Sociological Vocation".

 Open sessions are available for individuals submitting their own work for presentation.
 These submissions will be organized into small groups for official presentation.
-Open sessions types include: Papers, Posters, Roundtables, Teaching Techniques, and Spark Talks.
+Open sessions types include: Papers, Posters, Roundtables, Teaching Techniques, and Three Minute Thesis (3MT) Competition.

-Closed/complete sessions proposals are available for workshops, complete panels or other closed sessions on any sociological topic.
-For these sessions, organizers select topics and identify all presenters in advance of submitting their proposal.
+Closed/complete sessions are created by organizers who select topics and identify all presenters in advance of submitting their proposals.
 All presenters should agree to participate before the organizer submits a proposal.
 We welcome proposals for sessions in all subfields of sociology including research and teaching topics, as well as professional development sessions or workshops.
 Closed sessions types include: Papers, Roundtables, Panels, Workshops, Academics-Community-Partnered Projects, Academics-Meet-Activists, and Author-Meets-Critics.

 Individual Participation is available in three areas: panelists, authors, and critics.
 If you are interested in providing your expertise as a panelist, author, or critic, you are invited to submit to these options.